Weighing instruments in the mechanical engineering industry

 In the production process weighing is also essential to guarantee the quality of production in various ways such as applying the right colour of paint to a machine.

-Why is it important to use reliable and accurate weighing instruments?
+Why is it important to have quality weighing in the mechanical engineering sector?

-The reliability of production could be directly correlated with the accuracy of weighing instruments.
-If there is a counting scale that is not accurate, there might be too little or too many components sent to the customer.
+The reliability of production could be directly correlated with the accuracy and speed of weighing instruments.
+If there is a counting scale that is not accurate or not fast enough, there might be too little or too many components sent to the customer.
 Considering just-in-time supply chains in place this could disrupt the whole production process and cause delays

 Moreover, the quality of production can depend on the quality of weighing.
 Where components or parts such as the paint for the machine is not weighed correctly this can impact the final product.
 For reliability and high-quality production good weighing is vital.